GenerationSoftware/pt-v5-tpda-liquidator/README.md

 For example, the Prize Pool in PoolTogether V5 will accrue reserve when the draw occurs.
 For a daily draw, this means that the reserve increases once per day.

-The TPDA LP also takes a "smoothing" parameter during construction.
+The TPDA Liquidation Pair also takes a "smoothing" parameter during construction.
 Smoothing is applied as a multiplier of the currently available balance.

 $$auctionTokens = (1 - smoothing) * availableBalance$$